sgmurphy/wordpress-plugins/wp-ultimate-csv-importer/Readme.txt

 = How to export WP Users? =

-ake sure the export addon is installed and activated in WordPress.
+Make sure the export addon is installed and activated in WordPress.
 Then, navigate to the plugin export tab to export WP Users.
 You can also import user if you've installed the user import addon.